Timings : 5:00 AM - 9:30 PM

 Entry Fee : No entry fee

 The Kukke Subrahmanya Temple is a famous Hindu temple that is located in Karnataka, India.
 Lord Kartikeya, who is the lord of all serpents, is worshipped here as Lord Subrahmanya; and the temple provides tranquillity and peace like no other.
-It is located in the heart of the village of Subrahmanya, in the Sullia Taluk of Dakshina Kannada, and is surrounded by the beauty and glories of nature on all sides.
-The mountain Kumara Parvatha overlooks the temple adding seven stars to its charm.
+It is located in the heart of the village of Subrahmanya, in Dakshina Kannada, and is surrounded by lush nature on all sides.
+The mountain Kumara Parvatha overlooks the temple adding a mystical charm.
 If seen geographically, Shesha Parvatha, a mountain shaped like a six-headed cobra, adjacent to Kumara Parvatha seems to protect the temple.